dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

  	You should see `334 meliaceae_334_MO_orthologs.tre`

- 	On this occasion, we will do an additional step before inferring the ASTRAL tree.
-We are going to collapse uninformative nodes from the species trees.
-This is to avoid introducing noise to our inference from these non-supported nodes.
+ 	On this occasion, before inferring the ASTRAL tree, we will take an additional step: collapse uninformative nodes from the species trees.
+This will avoid introducing noise into our inference from these non-supported nodes.

  		python /data_tmp/$USERNAME/script/collapse_branches_bs_multiphylo.py